ms374-HW/CycleGANs/README.md

-# CycleGANs
+# CycleGANs*
-Practicing CycleGANs for creating monet painting of existing images
+Practicing CycleGANs for creating monet painting of existing images <br/>
+*In process